Leja0608/Thermal-RGB-analysis-hub/README.md

 ## Contributing

 Contributions are welcome.
-Follow these steps to contribute:
+Follogit add README.md w these steps to contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or fix (`git checkout -b feature/my-feature`).